openshift/osd-network-verifier/docs/AWS/firewall.md

 ## Overview

-firewallConfig.go will create the resources and networking required for a VPC and Firewall, which are
+[firewallConfig.go](../../examples/aws/firewall/firewallConfig.go) script will create the resources and networking required for a VPC and Firewall, which are
 1. VPC with CIDR range 10.0.0.0/16
 2. An Internet Gateway
 3. A Public Subnet, a Private Subnet, and a Firewall Subnet